NOLA: Compressing LoRA using Linear Combination of Random Basis: Experiments

-We adapt the parameters of pre-trained GPT-2 to three different NLG datasets by finetuning the parameters using NOLA.
+We adapt the parameters of pre-trained GPT-2 to three different Natural Language Generation (NLG) datasets by finetuning the parameters using \nola{}.
 We use GPT-2-Large and GPT-2-Medium in our experiments.
 We follow the \citep{li_prefix-tuning_2021,hu2021lora} for our adaptation setup.

 \textbf{Datasets:} We utilize the following datasets for our Natural Language Generation (NLG) task: E2E NLG Challenge ~\citep{novikova2017e2e} serves as a commonly used benchmark for evaluating NLG models.
 It encompasses of 51,200 samples, distributed as follows: 42,200 for training, 4,600 for validation, and an additional 4,600 for testing.
 DART ~\citep{nan2020dart} is yet another significant dataset employed for evaluating text-to-data generation.
 This dataset is rich with 82,191 examples drawn from various domains.
 WebNLG ~\citep{gardent2017webnlg} is a text-to-data dataset, boasting 22,000 examples spanning 14 distinct categories.
 Notably, the WebNLG test set introduces five new categories, prompting us to present results across all categories within this dataset.
 These datasets collectively provide a comprehensive foundation for our NLG evaluation and experimentation.